-Magnesium can be found in many food sources, however due to our busy lifestyle and inadequate diet we can often be found being deficient in this mineral.
-Magnesium is a mineral responsible for over 300 biochemical reactions within our body.
-It is used by the cells within our body to build or breakdown many things.
-Approximately 60% of the magnesium in the body is stored in our bones which helps the absorption of calcium into the bones.
-As mentioned magnesium is responsible for 300 chemical reactions, in short magnesium can help relax muscles while the opposite is true for calcium and helps contract muscles.
-A lack in magnesium can cause muscles cramps, tics and spasms.
+Magnesium can be found in many food sources.
+However, due to our busy lifestyle and inadequate diet, we can often be deficient in this mineral.
+Moreover, magnesium is a mineral responsible for over 300 biochemical reactions within our body.
+Above all, our cells use it to build or breakdown many things.
+In addition, approximately 60% of the magnesium in the body is stored in our bones.
+It helps the absorption of calcium into the bones.
+Moreover, it can help relax muscles while the opposite is true for calcium and helps contract muscles.
+However, a lack of magnesium can cause muscle cramps, tics, and spasms.

 Symptoms of Magnesium Deficiency

 One of the primary roles of magnesium is to relax muscles.
 However, when there is a deficiency and there is an excess in calcium.
 As a result, this may overstimulate muscle nerves.

 2) Stress, anxiety, and depression

 Researchers have found that cortisol, ACTH (Adrenocorticotrophic hormone), and p-glycoprotein have a direct influence on stress, anxiety, and depression.
 However, magnesium has shown to aid in the regulation of these chemicals within our bodies.
 As a result, reducing the stimulation of these chemicals can help reduce stress, anxiety, and depression.

 Yes, everyone gets tired from time to time, and taking a break can help relieve the fatigue or weakness.
 However, when fatigue and weakness persist this may be a sign of magnesium deficiency.